RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 1. Start developing...

 ### Local Run Development Workflow
-1. Confirm you've installed all recommended tooling
+1. Confirm you've installed all recommended tooling, and it's running (Docker or alternative)
 1. Confirm the repository name has no blank spaces in it.
 If it does replace that blank with a dash or underscore, Docker has issues with unescaped parameter strings.
 1. Confirm you've installed resources through yarn
 1. Create a local dotenv file called `.env.local` and add the following contents